spotlightpa/poor-richard/content/news/2022-04-20-SPLDEBTAKE.md

 Hart emphasized her legislative experience with bills that protect mothers, but didn’t specify the extent of her views against abortion access.

 Gerow said he would sign a <a href="https://www.legis.state.pa.us//cfdocs/Legis/CSM/showMemoPublic.cfm?chamber=S&SPick=20210&cosponId=34100">pending</a> “heartbeat bill” — which would ban abortion at around six weeks of pregnancy when an embryo’s cardiac activity can first be detected — as well as legislation that would ban abortion if a fetus has Down syndrome.
 Wolf has either vetoed or vowed to veto such bills.

+<i>Correction: Due to an editing error, this story incorrectly stated why state Sen. Doug Mastriano did not participate in the debate.</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>